What types of documents might I need to provide?

 Executive Core Qualifications (ECQs)

-Applicants to SES positions must demonstrate they possess Executive Core Qualifications (ECQs) when applying.
+If you’re applying to a Senior Executive job within the Senior Executive Service (SES) you must demonstrate you possess the Executive Core Qualifications (ECQs).
 The ECQs define the competencies needed to build a federal corporate culture that drives for results, serves customers, and builds successful teams and coalitions within and outside the organization.
 The ECQs are required for entry to the SES and are used by many departments and agencies in selection, performance management, and leadership development for executive positions.

 The OF-306, Declaration for Federal Employment is used to determine your acceptability for Federal and Federal contract employment and your enrollment status in the Government’s Life Insurance program.
 You may be asked to complete this form at any time during the hiring process.
 Follow instructions that the agency provides.
 If you are selected, before you are appointed you will be asked to update your responses on this form and on other materials submitted during the application process and then to re-certify that your answers are true.